Annex 16 - Active Shooter / Physical Threat

 - Increase in unsolicited comments about firearms, other dangerous weapons and violent crimes

-A highly effective way to train your individuals to respond to an active shooter situation is to conduct mock active shooter training exercises.
+A highly effective way to train individual to respond to an active shooter situation is to conduct mock active shooter training exercises.

 - Recognizing the sound of gunshots